wojtekw0703/evenDigitsOnly/readme.md

-This the task from codesignal.com
+This the task from codesignal.com.
+I submitted it on this platform and I add to my repo